History at Bolton

 Teaching and Learning:

-All children will study either History or Geography one session per week.
-The knowledge, skills and understanding will be taught within history topics to ensure continuity and progression through the two key stages and to provide a sound structure on which to build as they continue to KS3.
-The children will generally work in small groups and the lesson content will be pitched to the children’s individual needs, interests and abilities.
+All children will study either History or Geography one session per week over a two year cycle.
+In Year A, pupils will experience three history topics and two in Year B. The knowledge, skills and understanding will be taught within history topics to ensure continuity and progression through the two keystages and to provide a sound structure on which to build as they continue to KS3.
+The children will generally work in their class groups and the lesson content will be pitched to the children’s individual needs, interests and abilities.
 Where possible cross curricular links will be made and visits, visitors, drama & role play will enhance the meeting of objectives.
-All units will be planned and monitored by teaching staff; sometimes the lesson maybe taught and delivered by HLTAs.
+All units will be planned, taught and monitored by teaching staff.

 Evaluation.
 Monitoring and Review: